M$^2$-3DLaneNet: Exploring Multi-Modal 3D Lane Detection: Related work

 3D lane detection aims at predicting lane lines in the 3D space.
-Although generating 3D predictions, most deep-learning-based 3D lane detection algorithms still take monocular images as inputs due to the lack of public 3D datasets.
-Among them, 3D-LaneNet~\cite{garnett20193d} is the first to detect 3D lanes using monocular front-view images.
-To predict lanes on a 3D plane, it applies inverse perspective mapping (IPM) to transform the front view image into the top-view, using camera poses predicted by a learning branch.
+While most deep-learning-based 3D lane detection algorithms generate 3D predictions, they still rely on monocular images due to the lack of public 3D datasets.
+Among these methods, 3D-LaneNet~\cite{garnett20193d} is the first to detect 3D lanes using monocular front-view images.
+It utilizes inverse perspective mapping (IPM) to transform the front-view images into top-view, employing camera poses predicted by a learning branch to predict lanes on a 3D plane.
 Gen-LaneNet~\cite{guo2020gen} proposes a virtual top view as a surrogate to address the misalignment between anchor representation and internal features projected by IPM.
 CLGo~\cite{liu2022learning} realizes a two-stage framework with pose estimation and polynomials estimation.
 These methods rely on IPM to project image features to top-view features.
-However, IPM will cause distortion when encountering uphill or downhill, which jeopardizes the model to perceive the scene correctly and consistently.
-By contrast, ONCE~\cite{yan2022once} directly generates 3D lanes without relying on IPM by detecting 2D lanes on images and projecting them into 3D space with the help of depth estimation.
-And Persformer~\cite{chen2022persformer} leverages the deformable attention mechanism to adaptively update features on the BEV plane, which also mitigates the discrepancy introduced by IPM.
-Nevertheless, these monocular approaches heavily rely on the camera features, which are depth ambiguous and sensitive to the light condition.
-Although some approaches attempt to detect 3D lanes using LiDAR data~\cite{jung2018real,thuy2010lane,kammel2008lidar}.
-They heavily rely on the hand-craft intensity threshold, which is hard to determine across different environments.
-Fortunately, \cite{chen2022persformer} provides a large-scale 3D lane detection dataset (OpenLane), which is the \textbf{first} public 3D lane dataset containing both LiDAR and camera data with pixel-to-point correspondences.
-Such a new dataset enables us to develop a multi-modal approach to achieve better 3D lane detection.
+Recent Persformer~\cite{chen2022persformer} leverages the deformable attention mechanism to mitigate the discrepancies introduced by IPM.
+However, IPM introduces distortion in uphill or downhill scenarios, which jeopardizes the ability of the model to perceive the scene accurately and consistently.
+Alternatively, ONCE~\cite{yan2022once} directly generates 3D lanes without relying on IPM.
+Instead, it detects 2D lanes on images and projects them into 3D space with the help of depth estimation.
+Nevertheless, these monocular approaches heavily depend on camera features, which suffer from depth ambiguity and sensitivity to light conditions.
+Although some approaches attempt to detect 3D lanes using LiDAR data~\cite{jung2018real, Thuy2010LANEDA, kammel2008lidar}.
+They often rely strongly on the hand-craft intensity threshold, making it challenging to determine suitable values across different environments.
+Fortunately,~\cite{chen2022persformer} provides a large-scale 3D lane detection dataset, OpenLane, which is the first public 3D lane dataset containing both camera and LiDAR data with pixel-to-point correspondences.
+This new dataset offers an opportunity to develop multi-modal approaches that could achieve better 3D lane detection.